reymon29/baby_sitter_kata/README.md

 ## Baby sitter Kata

-A baby sitter is working and is paid hourly.
+A baby sitter is working and paid hourly.
 They are required to start a shift not before 17:00:00, place the child to bed, and stay no later than 04:00:00 next morning.

 The baby sitter requirements